Hawking radiation on the lattice from Floquet and local Hamiltonian quench dynamics: Floquet dynamics

-where $\hat{T}_L c^\dagger_j \hat{T}_L^{-1} = c^\dagger_{j-1}$ (with $c^\dagger_0 = c^\dagger_N$) implements a translation to the left, and $\hat{H} = \sum_{j=1}^N \frac{t_j+t_{j+1}}{4}(ic^\dagger_{j+1}c_j -i c^\dagger_j c_{j+1})$ is a generalization of $\hat{H}_0$ which is not translationally invariant.
-The spatially-varying hopping strengths in $\hat{H}$ are defined as $t_j = t(ja)$, where $t(x)$ is a continuous function of position.
-Associated with $t(x)$ we can define a corresponding velocity function $v(x) = at(x)$.
+The spatially-varying hopping strengths in Eq. \eqref{HFl} are defined as $\gamma_j = \gamma(ja)$, where $\gamma(x)$ is a continuous function of position.
+Associated with $\gamma(x)$, we can define a corresponding velocity function $v(x) = a\gamma(x)$.
 Defining the intrinsic Floquet velocity as $v_{Fl} = a/\Delta t$, the velocity function satisfies $v(x) > v_{Fl}$ for $x_{b} < x < x_{w}$, and $v(x) < v_{Fl}$ for $x < x_{b}$ and $x > x_{w}$, where $x_{b}$ and $x_{w}$ respectively denote the location of a black hole horizon ($\partial_x v(x)|_{x=x_b} > 0$) and a white hole horizon ($\partial_x v(x)|_{x=x_w} < 0$).
 Note that we are forced to simultaneously introduce a black hole and a white hole horizon because of the periodic boundary conditions.
-In Fig. \ref{fig:txomega}(c) we show an example of $v(x)$ used in our numerics.
-From the properties of $v(x)$, it is intuitively clear why the Floquet unitary in Eq. \eqref{FlU} has a black hole horizon at $x = x_b$.
-During the first part of the Floquet time-evolution, a particle at position $j$ can travel a distance $v(ja)\Delta t$ to the right.
+In Fig.\ \ref{fig:vprofile}, we show an example of $v(x)$ used in our numerics.
+From the properties of $v(x)$, it is intuitively clear why the Floquet unitary in Eq.\ \eqref{FlU} has a black hole horizon at $x = x_b$.
+During the first part of the Floquet time evolution, a particle at position $j$ can travel a distance $v(ja)\Delta t$ to the right.
 After this initial time evolution, the Floquet unitary implements a translation to the left over one lattice constant $a$.
 If $v(ja)\Delta t < a$, or equivalently $v(ja) < v_{Fl}$, then every particle necessarily has a net displacement to the left during one Floquet time-step.
 This is true for particles behind the black hole horizon, corresponding to the region with $ja<x_b$ and $ja>x_w$.
+Notice that $v_{Fl}$ and $v(x)$ are respectively the analog of the fluid velocity and sound mode velocity for a sonic black hole \cite{Balbinot_2008}.
 The white hole horizon at $x_w$ corresponds to a point from which particles can only escape, but not enter, the region behind the black hole horizon.
 In this work, we focus on the dynamics resulting from the black hole horizon, and from now on we will refer to the black hole horizon simply as the horizon, and the region $x_b<ja<x_w$ as the region outside the horizon.